 Information for international students

-Unless a large part of your education has been in English you will need an IELTS score (or its equivalent) of 7.5 in speaking and in writing.
-For information on student experience, please visit our website.
+Unless a large part of your education has been in English, you are expected to have an IELTS score of 7.0 overall with 7.0 in writing and speaking.

 Qualification and course duration